 As always, create a new folder to store all of this week’s GIS data.
 Make sure you know the path of this workspace.
 It should be something like E:\DueDiliLab\.
 You will need to know where it is.
 You can go ahead and create a file geodatabase, but there is no need to create any feature classes since the data you will use already exists – you will be importing the data, not creating new data for this lab.

 Go ahead and open ArcMap and save the project to this workspace (File >> Save As).
 Normally, you would also set the data frame coordinate system (View >> Data Frame Properties >> Coordinate System tab), but you haven’t figured out which UTM zone you will need to use.
 It is best to hold off on this for now.

-Our client, Matre Forestry Consulting, has contracted us to map a 332 acre property they have for sale somewhere in Georgia.
-The property is listed on Land Watch and also on www.matreforestry.com.
-The original contract did not contain any any other information.
+Our client, Matre Forestry Consulting, has contracted us to put together a mapping package for a property they have for sale somewhere in Georgia.
+The property is listed on the web at Cotton Boat Shoals.

 You will do the following:

 - Download the KML from QPublic and import it as a feature class in ArcMap